Step into the intriguing world of horse racing, a sport dripping with history and time-honoured traditions.

 Changes?
 Yes, there have been plenty, but the sport’s enduring traditions stand as firm as ever.

 Take, for instance, the measurement of race distances.
 We still use the term ‘furlong’, an ancient term originally used to define the length of a furrow in a one-acre field – a quaint nod to our agricultural roots!

 Now, let’s talk about something really intriguing: Why are horses sold in Guineas, a currency seemingly lost in time?

 You might be scratching your head, wondering why this archaic system persists in our modern world.

 Well, dear reader, it’s time to pull back the curtain and reveal the story behind this captivating tradition.
 Ready for the ride?
 Let’s dive in!

-WHAT EXACTLY IS A GUINEA?
+WHAT’S A GUINEA?

 Guineas were gold coins minted in the United Kingdom between 1663 and 1813.
 Originally they were worth one English pound, equal to twenty shillings.
 However, as the price of gold went up, the value of a Guinea increased, at times up to thirty shillings.

 In the Great Recoinage of 1816, the Guinea coin was replaced in Britain with the pound and Sovereign gold coin.
-Despite this, for a long period afterwards, lawyers, doctors and other professions continued to charge in Guineas.
+Despite this, for a long period afterwards, lawyers, doctors and other professionals continued to charge in Guineas.

 These days the term ‘Guinea’ is really only used in horseracing as well as in the sale of some livestock such as rams.